Whitelaw Reid (journalist): Personal life

 An avid tennis player for most of his life, Reid won the national indoor singles championship in 1998 for competitors age 85 and older, earning the fourth spot in nationwide rankings in his age group.
 In September 2003, together with David Carey, he won the United States Tennis Association's national clay-court doubles championship for men over age 90.
 Reid was a pilot, yachtsman, skier, swimmer and rode horses, in addition to his lifelong passion for playing tennis.
 Ophir Hall, the site of Manhattanville College admissions building, is part of the families former estate in Purchase, New York.

 A resident of Bedford Hills, New York, Reid died at age 95 on April 18, 2009, at the White Plains Hospital Center, White Plains, New York, from complications resulting from lung and heart failure.

 Descendants

 Through his eldest son Brandon, he was the grandfather of five from Brandon's two marriages (first to Betsy Lipman Lewis and then to Diane Reid), including Whitelaw Reid, Kate Carson Reid Laing and Molly Reid Bevan, and then Jillian Reid and Brittany Reid.
-Through his son, Carson he was the grandfather of four, including Helen Reid and Brandon Reid from his first marriage, Charlie Reid from his second marriage to Tamar Clarke and one child out of wedlock, Jayme Smith.
+Through his son Carson (Kit), he was the grandfather of three, including Helen Reid, Brandon Reid, and Charlie Reid.
 Through his son John, he was the grandfather of Kelby B. Reid and Caitlyn C. Reid and through his daughter Gina, he was the grandfather of C. Reid Maxmin.